Swifterhtmler/Rikser-Browser/README.md

 ---

-You can install it by > going in to releases > downloading the newest release for your system > and proseeding as the instructions tell you.

 ⚠️ Rikser browser is currently MacOS and Debian only but release for windows is coming 🔜

 ---

+## Installation

+You can install it by > going in to releases > downloading the newest release for your system > and proseeding as the instructions tell you.

+MacOS catalina and newer versions don't let Rikser browser to be insalled trough .dmg file.